Large Zoning Reform Package Passes out of Committee

 • Create a new Corridor Node Zone, which would prioritize walkable, high-density commercial and residential developments along corridors with current and future transit access.
 It would also prohibit surface parking lots, requiring most parking either be in a garage or along a side-street.

-• The removal of maximum setbacks for residential buildings in the R-2 (Low Density Residential), R-4 (Medium Density Residential), and R-5 (High Density Residential) zones.
+• Remove maximum setbacks for residential buildings in the R-2 (Low Density Residential), R-4 (Medium Density Residential), and R-5 (High Density Residential) zones.

 • In many zones, buildings must be a certain distance away from the front of the lot they are on — this distance is called a setback.